SarthakKamboj/NewsApp/README.md

 </p>

 <p>
-    Overall, this reduces how long the user has to wait for the content to render and speeds the web application.
+    Overall, this reduces how long the user has to wait for the content to render and speeds up the web application.
 </p>

 <h4>Challenge 4: Loading default images if API did not provide its own images</h4>